 1988: The Queen stripped imprisoned jockey Lester Piggott of his OBE.

 1989: Ayatollah Khomeini was buried.
-Thousands of mourners flocked round the coffin, tipping the body on to the street and fighting over shreds of his shroud.
+Thousands of mourners flocked round, tipping the body on to the street and fighting over shreds of his shroud.

 1991: Britain rejected offers from Colonel Gaddafi to restore diplomatic links between Britain and Libya.

 1992: A book about the Princess of Wales, by Andrew Morton, claimed she had attempted suicide five times.

 1994: West Indian Brian Lara became the first batsman to pass 500 runs in a single first-class innings when he hit 501 not out against Durham for Warwickshire.